freds0/FlowMAC/README.md

 </div>

-> **Abstract:** This is an implementation of **FlowMAC**, a novel neural audio codec for high-quality general audio compression at low bit rates based on Conditional Flow Matching (CFM).
+> **Abstract:** This is an unofficial implementation of **FlowMAC**, a novel neural audio codec for high-quality general audio compression at low bit rates based on Conditional Flow Matching (CFM).
 FlowMAC jointly learns a mel spectrogram encoder, quantizer (RVQ), and decoder.
 At inference time, the decoder integrates a continuous normalizing flow via an ODE solver to generate high-quality mel spectrograms from the quantized latent representation.

 This codebase is adapted from [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS) to support **Audio-to-Audio** reconstruction tasks instead of Text-to-Speech.